drag0ng/Placeholders-X16R/doc/README.md

 - See the documentation at the [Placeholders Wiki](https://placeh.wiki/wiki/Placeholders_Wiki) for help and more information.
 - Ask for help on [Discord](https://discord.gg/DUkcBst), [Telegram](https://t.me/PlaceholdersDev) or [Reddit](https://www.reddit.com/r/Placeholders/).
-- Ask for help on the [PlaceholdersTalk](https://www.placehcointalk.org/) forums, in the [Development and Technical discussion board](https://www.placehcointalk.org/?forum=661517).

 Building from source
 ---------------------